 Films On Demand is a Web-based digital video delivery service that allows you to view streaming videos from Films Media Group.
 Choose from thousands of high-quality educational titles in dozens of subject areas.
 Special features allow users the ability to organize and bookmark clips, create and share playlists, personalize folders, and manage their entire collection through a robust administrative reporting system.

 Swank Digital Campus’ online streaming service provides access to feature films, documentaries, foreign films and TV shows suitable for any academic department, including history, literature, social sciences, health science and more.
 They have exclusive rights to many of Hollywood’s biggest studios, including Paramount, Universal, Sony, Lionsgate, and Warner Bros.
 Faculty may request titles using the online Course Reserves Request form.
+Please do not submit requests through Swank's website or interface, as these will not be properly conveyed to the Library.
 Licensed titles are available for one (1) calendar year and may be viewed by any FSU user during this time.

 The Swank interface provides some useful information and tools for sharing content with your students.
 The date circled in red in the image below indicates the date through which FSU users will have access to the title (it is possible to renew the license simply by making a new reserves request).
 The buttons circled in blue will provide you with direct links you can share with your students and embed codes that will embed the viewer in your Canvas course page.